How to fix under extrusion: Maintenance and print settings

 When using significant retraction, under-extrusion may occur immediately after travel (when the printhead hops from one part of the print to another without depositing material), as the interruption of material deposition causes a loss of pressure.
 Under-extrusion may be mitigated by increasing the retraction extra prime amount, which increases pressure in the nozzle after retraction.

-Although under-extrusion is difficult to stamp out altogether, carrying out regular maintenance and checking slicer settings can help to prevent the issue in most cases.
-If under-extrusion occurs, attempt the following:
+Although under-extrusion is difficult to stamp out altogether, carrying out regular maintenance can help to prevent the issue in most cases.
+And even if the problem turns out to be a slicer-related issue rather than a hardware issue, it never hurts to clean your nozzle and other hardware components anyway.

 • Check nozzle and Bowden tube for clogs